-- In the entrance exam as referred to in Art.
-7.29 of the WHW, hereinafter referred to as the colloquium doctum, the candidate must demonstrate sufficient general education, knowledge and suitability for following an educational programme and sitting exams in the bachelor programme in Arts and Culture studies. - 2.
-The colloquium doctum assesses: - Proficiency in Dutch; candidates have to meet the requirements stated in Art A1.2. - Proficiency in English; candidates have to meet the requirements stated in Art.
-A1.3. - If candidates wish to enrol in English language specialisation IBACS, they have to meet the requirements stated in Art A1.3. - Knowledge of history; candidates have to meet the VWO-final examination standards for the subject history. - The final assessment is expressed as 'accepted' or 'not accepted'.
+- 1. In the entrance exam as referred to in Art.
+7.29 of the WHW, hereinafter referred to as the colloquium doctum, the candidate must demonstrate sufficient general education, knowledge and suitability for following an educational programme and sitting exams in the degree programme in Arts and Culture studies. - 2.
+The colloquium doctum assesses: - Proficiency in Dutch; candidates have to meet the VWO-final examination standards for the subject Dutch.. - Proficiency in English; candidates have to meet the VWO-final examination standards for the subject English.
+To be admissable to the English track IBACS, the candidate must have achieved a minimum grade of 7.0. - Knowledge of history; candidates have to meet the VWO-final examination standards for the subject history. - 3.
+The final assessment is expressed as 'accepted' or 'not accepted'.
 It is possible to resit the entrance exam.
 The candidate will be notified of the results within four weeks after sitting for the entrance exam. - 4.
 The entrance exam is a written exam administered at least twice a year on dates specified for each year. - 5.
 The Examination Board is authorised to grant exemption from one or more of the exam components referred to in paragraph 2 of this article. - 6.
 The results of the colloquium doctum are valid for two years.